 Examples of injuries that could cause a worker to qualify for PPD benefits include spinal cord injuries resulting in paralysis, severe brain injuries, or amputation of a limb.
 Workers that do qualify for these benefits are entitled to receive two-thirds of their average weekly income until they are 75.

-How Are Hialeah Workers’ Compensation Benefits Calculated?
+How are Workers’ Compensation Benefits in Hialeah Calculated?

 Workers’ comp benefits on Hialeah are calculated based on the average weekly wages a worker was collecting before the injury and the impact the injury has had on the worker.
 When determining average wages, bonuses and overtime pay will be taken into account.